Mathias Clement Lenihan

-Mathias Clement Lenihan, (October 6, 1854 – August 19, 1943) was a 20th-century archbishop in the Catholic Church in the United States.
-He served as bishop of the Diocese of Great Falls in the state of Montana from 1904-30.
+Mathias Clement Lenihan (October 6, 1854 – August 19, 1943) was a 20th-century archbishop in the Catholic Church in the United States.
+He served as bishop of the Diocese of Great Falls in the state of Montana from 1904 to 1930.

 Biography

-Early life & ministry
+Early life and ministry

-Born in Dubuque, Iowa, Lenihan was educated at St. Joseph College in Dubuque, St. John's College in Prairie du Chien, Wisconsin and the Grand séminaire de Montréal in Canada.
-He was ordained a Catholic priest on December 20, 1879 by Bishop John Hennessy for the Diocese of Dubuque.
-He was the first native born Iowan to be ordained a priest.
+Born on October 6, 1854, in Dubuque, Iowa, Mathias Lenihan was educated at St. Joseph College in Dubuque, Iowa, St. John's College in Prairie du Chien, Wisconsin and the Grand Séminaire de Montréal in Montreal, Quebec.

+Lenihan was ordained a priest in Montreal on December 20, 1879, by Archbishop Édouard-Charles Fabre for the Diocese of Dubuque.
+He was the first native-born Iowan to be ordained a priest.
 From the time of his ordination until 1904 he was involved in parish ministry in the diocese, and later archdiocese, of Dubuque.
-His first assignment was at Vail and his second was at Marshalltown.
-In Marshallton he founded St. Thomas Hospital in memory of his brother, the Rt.
-Rev. Thomas Mathias Lenihan, who had served as bishop of the Diocese of Cheyenne.
+His first assignment was at a parish in Vail, Iowa and his second was at Marshalltown, Iowa.
+In Marshalltown he founded St. Thomas Hospital, named in memory of his brother, Bishop Thomas Mathias Lenihan of the Diocese of Cheyenne.

 Bishop of Great Falls

-On August 26, 1904 Pope Pius X named him to be the first bishop of Great Falls.
-He was consecrated a bishop on September 21, 1904 by Archbishop John Joseph Keane of Dubuque.
+On August 26, 1904 Pope Pius X named Lenihan as the first bishop of Great Falls.
+He was consecrated a bishop at Saint Raphael Cathedral in Dubuque on September 21, 1904, by Archbishop John Joseph Keane of Dubuque.
 The co-consecrators were Bishops James John Keane of Cheyenne and Joseph Bernard Cotter, of Winona.
-He was installed on November 5, 1904 at St. Ann Cathedral in Great Falls.
+He was installed on November 5, 1904, at St. Ann Cathedral in Great Falls, Montana.

-Bishop Lenihan served the diocese for 26 years.
+Lenihan served the diocese for 26 years.
 He was involved in temperance reform, building the parochial school system in the diocese, and constructing a new cathedral.
 The new St. Ann Cathedral in Great Falls was dedicated on December 15, 1907.
 He was instrumental in establishing an orphanage staffed by the Sisters of Charity of Providence.
 The diocese also established several new parishes during his episcopate.